You may already know why is controlling the center important in chess. But then, the question arises. How to control the center in chess?

 Let’s see these three easy ways to control the center in action.

-Here’s how you can you control the center in chess:
+Here’s how you can control the center in chess:

 On the first move white moves the pawn to e4 square while the black moves the pawn to e7 square.

-So both sides are trying to occupying the center with their very first move.
+So both sides are trying to occupy the center with their very first move.
 In fact, this is a very good practice.

 Moving the center pawns to center squares is one most important chess opening principles.

 When you start learning chess, then beginning the game by moving the e file pawn to the center of the chessboard is a great way to start.

 This is because it allows you to get a grip over the center and also opens the way for the bishop on f-file and the queen.

 Remember, in chess, it is also important to achieve the desired position before your opponent does.
 This will allow you to gain a tempo over your opponent (tempo means turn to move).

 So in that sense, making a move that opens up many possibilities is really a good way to start!